-SESSION RECORDINGS
+LESSON RECORDINGS

-The recording of teaching material is intended for use by learners to catch up on missed course content, or to review materials covered in live sessions.
+The recording of teaching material is intended for use by learners to catch up on missed course content, or to review materials covered in live lessons.

 - Recorded teaching materials benefit all learners by providing an opportunity to re-visit material presented during live sessions.
-It is particularly useful for reviewing complex information, new terminology, and difficult concepts. - Recorded learning materials are particularly beneficial to certain groups of learners, for example those with specific learning needs and those whose first language is not English. - Online sessions are automatically recorded by Zoom, and links to access the recordings are emailed to learners enrolled on the specific bootcamp at the end of each week. - Whilst we use every effort to ensure that recordings are available there may be instances where there are, for example, IT or operational issues which will affect our ability to provide access to all recordings. - No copying, circulating, or recording by learners of these recordings is permitted.
-Learners are allowed to download session recordings to aid their own learning. - Recordings are retained for 2-weeks after the completion of each bootcamp, they are then deleted from the Zoom server to free up space for future bootcamps.
+It is particularly useful for reviewing complex information, new terminology, and difficult concepts. - Recorded learning materials are particularly beneficial to certain groups of learners, for example those with specific learning needs and those whose first language is not English. - Online lessons are automatically recorded. - Links to watch the recordings are only shared with the learners enrolled on that cohort and for Quality Assurance, or in the investigation of a Safeguarding, Prevent, or other complaint. - We endeavour not to show learner's images in the recordings, but we can't guarantee that they will never be recorded. - Learners cannot download lesson recordings. - No copying, circulating, or recording by learners of these recordings is permitted. - Recordings are retained for 1-month after the completion of each cohort, they are then deleted. - Whilst we use every effort to ensure that recordings are available there may be instances where there are, for example, IT or operational issues which will affect our ability to provide access to all recordings.